sosedoff/bundle_cache/README.md

 ## Usage

-You will need to have Amazon S3 account.
-Simply export it for the session:
+Amazon S3 account is required.
+You can export variables for the current session:

 ```
 export S3_ACCESS_KEY=key